-Born in the frigid capital of a crumbling empire in January 1987, Phil Rabovsky grew up in the Finger Lakes region of Upstate New York.
-After receiving his B.A. in art, philosophy, and linguistics from Columbia University, he lived for a time in Budapest before resettling to New York City, where he completed his MFA in Art Practice at the School of Visual Arts (SVA) in 2018.
+Phil Rabovsky (b.
+Moscow, 1987) grew up in the Finger Lakes region of Upstate New York.
+After receiving his BA in visual art, philosophy, and linguistics from Columbia University in 2009, he lived for a time in Budapest before resettling to New York City, where he completed his MFA in Art Practice at the School of Visual Arts (SVA) in 2018.
 He has returned to SVA this fall in the capacity of visiting artist at the BFA program.
 Rabovsky is a member of Shoestring Press in Brooklyn, where he teaches classical painting techniques and has exhibited in two-person shows with printmaker Lane Sell.
 He has participated in group shows at Brooklyn and Manhattan-based galleries such as Shoestring Press, the Greenpoint Gallery, Friday Studio Gallery, Van Der Plas Gallery, and SVA’s Chelsea and Flatiron Galleries.
 His first solo show, Venticento, opened at Van Der Plas Gallery on Manhattan’s Lower East Side in 2018.
-Rabovsky is a frequent organizer of artist-led drawing circles, open critiques, and panel discussions.
-His work has been written about in Brooklyn Magazine and A Gathering of the Tribes, and featured in Tribes’ Word: An Anthology.
+Rabovsky’s work has been written about in Brooklyn Magazine and A Gathering of the Tribes, and featured in Tribes’ Word: An Anthology.
 His thoughts on art and culture occasionally appear in Tribes’ online magazine at tribes.org.